cyber-valley/cvland/pages/vitamin c.md

 alias:: ascorbic acid

 - ![Vitamin_C.pdf](../assets/Vitamin_C_1719303309556_0.pdf)
-- vitamin c, also known as ascorbic acid, is a water-soluble vitamin that is essential for normal growth and development. it is known for its antioxidant properties, which help protect cells from damage by free radicals. vitamin c is crucial for the biosynthesis of collagen, L-carnitine, and certain neurotransmitters. it also aids in the absorption of non-heme iron, the form of iron present in plant-based foods.
+- [[vitamin]] c, also known as ascorbic acid, is a water-soluble vitamin that is essential for normal growth and development. it is known for its [[antioxidant]] properties, which help protect cells from damage by free radicals. vitamin c is crucial for the [[biosynthesis of collagen]], [[L-carnitine]], and certain neurotransmitters. it also aids in the [[absorption of non-heme iron]], the form of iron present in plant-based foods.
 - ### chemical properties
 	- **molecular weight**: 176.12 g/mol
 	- **density**: 1.65 g/cm³